Linuxfabrik/monitoring-plugins/check-plugins/infomaniak-events/README.rst

 Overview
 --------

 Informs you about open events at Infomaniak via the Infomaniak API.
-To use this check, you have to create a Bearer Token at Infomaniak first.
+To use this check, you have to create a Bearer Token with scope "event" at Infomaniak first.

 Links: